Let’s design a more humane future.

 Share in Something Greater

-Discover Grace Farms Foods' ethically sourced coffee and teas.
-Grace Farms Foods is a certified B Corp that gives 100% of its profits to supporting the work of Design for Freedom and ending forced labor worldwide.
+Discover Grace Farms Tea & Coffee's ethically sourced beverages.
+Grace Farms Tea & Coffee is a certified B Corp that gives 100% of its profits to supporting the work of Design for Freedom and ending forced labor worldwide.

 About